FireEmblemUniverse/fireemblem8u/README.md

 Q1: Help, it said Makefile:1: /base_tools: No such file or directory when I was compiling agbcc!
 A1: You didn't check out the new_layout_with_libs branch.
 This is a dependency on Devkitpro, which this branch abandons.
 ```

+Check branch `remove_tools` if you find it too hard to set up the local build environment.